mysociety/parlparse/README.md

 This data is scraped and stored locally for parsing, but needs updating manually using the following process.

-1. Change to the `scripts` directory.
+1. Change to the `scripts/datadotparl` directory.
-2. Run `./crawl-datadotparl-members`
+2. Run `./crawl-members`

 ## Update from data.parliament.uk